pamidur/aspect-injector/README.md

 ### Features
 - Compile-time injection
+- Works with Blazor, should work with any AOT
 - Injecting Before, After and Around targets
 - Injecting into Methods, Properties, Events
 - Injecting Interface implementaions